Infinite Probabilistic Secret Sharing: Structures realized by ramp and weakly ramp schemes

-A participant $p\in P$ is {\em important} if there is an unqualified set $B\subseteq P$ such that $B\cup\{p\}$ is qualified.
+A participant $p\in P$ is \emph{important} if there is an unqualified set $B\subseteq P$ such that $B\cup\{p\}$ is qualified.

-\begin{corollary} Suppose $\mathcal S$ is a measurable ramp scheme which distributes infinitely many secrets.
-Then the share domain of every important participant must have cardinality at least continuum. \end{corollary} \begin{proof} By assumption, no singleton is qualified, thus we can apply Theorem \ref{thm:atomless} with $A=\{p\}$ and the unqualified $B$ such that $A\cup B$ is qualified.
+\begin{Corollary} Suppose $\mathcal S$ is a measurable ramp scheme which distributes infinitely many secrets.
+Then the share domain of every important participant must have cardinality at least continuum. \end{Corollary} \begin{proof} By assumption, no singleton is qualified, thus we can apply Theorem \ref{thm:atomless} with $A=\{p\}$ and the unqualified $B$ such that $A\cup B$ is qualified.
 As $\mu_p$ is atomless, $X_p$ must have at least continuum many elements. \end{proof}

-Quite surprisingly there are interesting ramp schemes where no participant is important, thus this Corollary is not applicable.
+Surprisingly there are interesting ramp schemes where no participant is important, thus this Corollary is not applicable.
 We sketch here a ramp scheme which distributes infinitely many secrets, while every participant has a finite share domain -- consequently no participant can be important.

-In our scheme participants are indexed by the positive integers, and $X_s$ is also the set of positive integers.
+In the scheme participants are indexed by the positive integers, and $X_s$ -- the set of secrets -- is also the set of positive integers.
 The dealer chooses the secret $s\in X_s$ with probability $2^{-s}$.
-After choosing the secret, she picks a {\em threshold number $t>s$} with probability $2^{-t+s}$.
-Participant with index $i\le t$ gets an integer from $[1,i]$ uniformly and independently distributed, participant with index $i>t$ gets $s$ as the share.
+After choosing the secret, she picks a \emph{threshold number $t>s$} with probability $2^{-t+s}$.
+The participant with index $i\le t$ gets an integer from $[1,i]$ uniformly and independently distributed, participant with index $i>t$ gets $s$ as the share.

 The secret can be recovered by any infinite set of participants as the eventual value of their shares, while any finite set is unqualified.
-It is easy to see that this scheme is (measurable) ramp realizing all infinite subsets of the positive integers, and have the required properties.
+It is easy to see that this scheme is (measurable) ramp realizing all infinite subsets of the positive integers, and has the required properties.